Architecture¶

 Library-First Design¶

-The CLI is a thin layer over reusable libraries:
+The CLI is a thin layer over the external API client libraries:

 This enables: - Terraform providers - Backup tools - Migration scripts - Monitoring dashboards - Custom automation